 ICMA provides a list of over 40 indicators that can serve as a litmus test for the financial condition of a locality.
 These indicators are broken down into specific categories for further analysis.
-For 2011, 28 indicators are evaluated for the most recent five consecutive years available.
-This includes three new indicators in 2011: programmatic revenues and user fee coverage, both under the "revenues" category; and Fund Balance: Governmental Funds in the Operating Position category.
+For 2012, 27 indicators are evaluated for the most recent five consecutive years available.

-The five-year period for each indicator will be from FY 2007 to FY 2011, unless noted otherwise in the graphs.
+The five-year period for each indicator will be from FY 2008 to FY 2012, unless noted otherwise in the graphs.
 In each indicator, a description and analysis is presented in narrative form.
 Accompanying the text is a chart illustrating the related data, and a detail box that displays the indicator's warning trend, trend health, and formula.
 Trend health for each indicator is described as positive, neutral, or negative.